samarammar/Toaster-Library/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Write in on your onCreate() function:
+Write in your onCreate() function:

  UsersMessage().getMessageData(this)